 Wear from use and exposure to the sun and the weather breaks down the surface components which erode away.
 Periodically, the maintenance required to rejuvenate the finish consists of washing the surface with an appropriate cleaner and then re-coating once the surface is dry.
 Depending on the stain products composition, the stain may need to be removed completely which is easily done with a stripping agent that can be neutralized.

-Decks stripping and sealing and low pressure house washing for vinyl and aluminum siding are limited to parts of Maryland and Northern Virginia.
+Decks stripping and sealing, deck staining with solid deck stain, and low pressure house washing for vinyl and aluminum siding are limited to parts of Maryland and Northern Virginia.
 Our service areas include: Montgomery County, Frederick County, Howard County, Carroll County, Potomac, North Potomac, Chevy Chase, Wheaton, Tacoma Park, Olney, Rockville, North Bethesda, Bethesda, Garrett Park, Kensington, Columbia, Clarksville, Silver Spring, Laytonsville, Mount Airy, New Market, Ijamsville, Aspen Hill, Gaithersburg, Montgomery Village, Germantown, Darnestown, Poolesville, Frederick, Urbana, Clarksburg, Boyds, Loudon County, Arlington County, Fairfax County, Ashburn, Leesburg, Fairfax, Alexandria, Herndon, McLean, Annandale, Arlington, Barnesville, Beallsville, Brinklow, Brookville, Brunswick, Burtonsville, Cabin John, Chantilly, Colesville, Damascus, Derwood, Falls Church, Glen Echo, Great Falls, Hampstead, Kentlands, New Market, Oakton, Sandy Spring, Spencerville, Sterling, Vienna, Woodbine for decks and fences, and MD, VA, WV, DE, PA, NJ for log and wood sided homes.
 Other states upon request.